Randeep-Rana-au8/fullstack-blog-application/README.md

 >* Mongodb
 >* Express

-### Work is in progress websites is not completed yet if you want to see the website Do checkout dev branch of this repository.
+### Work is in progress websites is not completed yet if you want to see the work Do checkout dev branch of this repository.